act-rules/act-rules.github.io/_rules/button-has-name-97a4e1.md

 name: Buttons have an accessible name
 rule_type: atomic
 description: |
-  This rule checks that each `button` element has an accessible name
+  This rule checks that each `button` element has an accessible name.
 accessibility_requirements:
   wcag20:4.1.2: # Name, Role, Value (A)
     forConformance: true